Thomas Tull: Tulco

 In 2017, Tull founded Tulco, LLC, a Pittsburgh-based privately held holding company.
 Tulco invests in companies in large industries and helps its portfolio companies apply technology such as artificial intelligence, machine learning and predictive data analytics.
-Among Tulco’s investments are FIGS, a healthcare apparel company, and Acrisure, an insurance broker that acquired Tulco’s AI insurance business in July 2020 for $400 million.
+Among Tulco’s investments is Acrisure, an insurance broker that acquired Tulco’s AI insurance business in July 2020 for $400 million.

+USIT

+In 2022, Tull started fundraising as the new head of the United States Innovative Technology (USIT) Fund, focusing on start-up companies and industries including AI, quantum computing and cybersecurity, space technology including satellites, and biotech.
+The fund's investments have included Anduril Industries, which was founded by Palmer Luckey, and Capella Space, which are two companies building satellites with the capability to take images at night and through cloud cover.

+Tull has been a consistent investor in Colossal Biosciences, which aims to resurrect the Dodo bird and Woolly mammoth from extinction.
+Shield AI, an AI-powered drone manufacturer, has also received multiple investments from Tull and USIT.

+TWG Global

+In 2025, Tull became co-chairman of TWG Global, a new investment group founded by Mark Walter, working to build AI capabilities across multiple industries, including financial services.
+Tull will bring his own investments to the group including his portfolio of biotech, defense and media investments.
+Tull has helped form partnerships to develop AI capabilities in the firm, including with Palantir and XAI.

 Other investments

 Tull has also invested in a variety of other AI and data science-driven companies including Luvos, Genies, Oculus, and Zoox.

 Philanthropy and board membership

 Tull has donated US$1 million to Priorities USA Action, a Super PAC supporting Democratic presidential candidate Hillary Clinton.
 Tull has also supported Republican causes, such as the Senate Leadership Fund, a super PAC for Senate Republicans.
 He founded the Tull Family Foundation, which has supported a number of causes in the youth, health, and education spaces including the National Little League, a donation of $4.2 million worth of personal protective equipment (PPE) during the COVID-19 pandemic, a donation to the Children's Hospital of Pittsburgh Foundation towards pediatric research and art therapy programs, and a grant to the University of Pittsburgh towards brain cancer research.

-He is a member of MIT School of Engineering Dean’s Advisory Council, the board of trustees of Carnegie Mellon University, Yellowstone Forever, and the Baseball Hall of Fame Board of Directors.
+He is a member of MIT School of Engineering Dean’s Advisory Council, and is also noted as an advisor to the chief innovation and strategy officer and Visiting Innovation Scholar MIT.

+the board of trustees of Carnegie Mellon University, Yellowstone Forever, and the Baseball Hall of Fame Board of Directors.
 Tull was appointed a visiting scholar of innovation at the MIT School of Engineering beginning April 1, 2022.